Vorkharium/vorkharium.github.io/_posts/2024-11-19-HTB-Flight-Write-up.md

 ```

 With the svc_apache account there is not much we can do, lets try to get access as another user.

 ### Using chisel.exe to forward port 8000 to our Kali
-Enumerating the system we found the port 8000 running on localhost.
+Enumerating the system we found the port 8000 running on the target, it didnt appear in our nmap scan.

 Being the port 8000, I can try guessing its probably a website.
 Lets redirect it with chisel.exe:

 ```shell
 # Move chisel.exe